-My Spotify subscription is via my Vodafone contract, and as CMU’s Chris Cooke pointed out recently the future of the music business is partly in the hands of telephone companies, as long as labels and artists continue to sit on their arses and let someone else push the idea of paid subscriptions to consumers.
+My Spotify subscription is via my Vodafone contract, and as CMU’s Chris Cooke pointed out recently the future of the music business is partly in the hands of telephone companies, as long as labels and artists continue to sit back and let someone else push the idea of paid subscriptions to consumers.
 Well anyway, I pay £10 a month to listen to as much music as I want.
 It’s madness, but I realise the boat named Music Has an Intrinsic Monetary Value has long since been shipwrecked on The Rocks of Content, and I’m not here to argue for a return to CDs and the abolition of streaming services.
 I don’t have beef with streaming services as platforms; they’ve had a significant role in giving recorded music economic value again.

 In 2012, Erased Tapes released a Nils Frahm album called ‘Screws’ for free.
 Just him and a piano.
 I downloaded the MP3s.
 After a couple of listens I realised I was going to have it on repeat for a while, so I asked Nils and the label via Twitter if I could wire them some money for it, 1€ per track.
 They gave me a PayPal address and I went ahead.
 I’ve no idea how they split the 9€ between then, but I felt better about having paid it.

 Since then I’ve conveniently listened to music via Spotify while they pay the artists I like (and the artists I manage) a pittance.
-Aye, I know the deals some artists have with their labels has an impact on what they earn, but regardless, Spotify’s pro-rata system is unfair.
+I know the deals some artists have with their labels has an impact on what they earn, but regardless, Spotify’s pro-rata system is unfair.
 If my £10 went only to the artists (and their labels) that I listened to, I wouldn’t have a problem.
 But it doesn’t.
 The pro-rata system means my £10 goes into a large pot with everyone else’s £10, and from that pot each artist gets given a percentage of the overall income based on how many streams they have.
 Some of my £10 goes into the pockets of artists I don’t play, and don’t like.
-Some of my £10 goes into Avicii’s pocket.
-That’s a tough thing to live with.
+Some of my £10 goes into Drake’s pocket.
 It can’t be beyond the streaming companies to look at what each subscriber plays each month and allocate 70% (or whatever the deal is) of the subscriber’s £10 to those rights holders only.